giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ## How upgrades work

 All levels of upgrades, patch, minor, or major, are happening at runtime.
-Your Kubernetes workloads can continue to work as expected (given they meet a few requirements, as explained firther below).
+Your Kubernetes workloads should continue to work as expected (given they meet a few requirements, as explained further below).

 In particular this means:

-- The master node will be taken down, resulting in the Kubernetes API being unavailable.
+- The master node will be taken down, resulting in the Kubernetes API being shortly unavailable.
-- The worker nodes will be taken down, resulting in pods being rescheduled to other nodes.
+- The worker nodes will be drained and taken down, resulting in pods being rescheduled to other nodes.

-**Note**: We have master node high-availability (multiple master nodes) on our roadmap, which will help prevent Kubernetes API downtimes during upgrades.
+**Note**: We have high-availability masters (multiple master nodes) on our roadmap, which will help prevent Kubernetes API downtimes during upgrades.

 ---